-- 70. The deformation described above is consistent with an internal overpressure, and therefore explosion, from within SW2019.
-The sequence of the explosion is as follows: - An internal electrical failure (discussed later) causes the build-up of flammable vapours and pressure until vapours reach an explosive concentration and ignite, creating an overpressure within the tank; - The overpressure causes the simultaneous: (1) peeling of the lid in the front and then from the left to right bending the lid towards the back and then dislodging of the lid, possibly hitting the roof of the vault or the back wall before resting on top of SW2018; (2) dislodging of the service connections and PILC assembly at the bottom onto the floor; (3) draining of the remaining oil of the switch onto the PILC assembly and the floor.
+70. The deformation described above is consistent with an internal overpressure, and therefore explosion, from

+• An internal electrical failure (discussed later) causes the build-up of flammable vapours and pressure until

+• The overpressure causes the simultaneous: (1) peeling of the lid in the front and then from the left to right bending the lid towards the back and then dislodging of the lid, possibly hitting the roof of the vault or the back wall before resting on top of SW2018; (2) dislodging of the service connections and PILC assembly at the bottom onto the floor; (3) draining of the remaining oil of the switch onto the PILC assembly and the floor.